The Role of AI in Cloud Computing

 Related

 In ML models, large sets of data are used to train the algorithm.
 This data could be structured, unstructured, or raw and needs powerful CPUs and GPUs to process.
 Only an ideal combination of public, private, or hybrid cloud systems (based on security and compliance requirements) can provide such huge amounts of compute power today.
-Further, the cloud also enables services that are used in ML, such as serverless computing, batch processing, and container orchestration.
+Further, AI cloud computing also enables services that are used in ML, such as serverless computing, batch processing, and container orchestration.

 Related